joewa/bldc-strip/README.md

 - [x] Dedicated control methods for fast, slow and very slow to zero rotation speed.
 - [x] Seamless 4-quadrant operation with regenerative braking.
 - [x] Smooth change of rotation direction.
+- [ ] Catch start of a rotation motor
 - [ ] Adequate protection functions:
   - [ ] limitation of motor current
   - [ ] limitation of input current